-OVERVIEW: This Florida-focused family outfit supports education, elder care, family strengthening, and youth transitional living primarily in three local counties.
-Unsolicited letters of inquiry are accepted.
+OVERVIEW: This Florida-focused family organization supports education, elder care, families, and youth transitional living primarily in three local counties.

 FUNDING AREAS: Education, elder care, family strengthening, youth transitional living

-PROFILE: The Jim Moran Foundation was established in 2000 by automotive pioneer Jim Moran.
-Moran was born in 1918, and later launched his career with the purchase of a Sinclair gas station; he served in World War II, began selling cars, and established JM Family Enterprises.
-Read more about his story here.
-Moran and wife Jan established a long legacy of giving before this foundation was put in place.
+PROFILE: Established in 2000, the Jim Moran Foundation was founded by automotive pioneer Jim Moran.
+Born in 1918, Moran launched his career with the purchase of a Sinclair gas station; he served in World War II, began selling cars, and established JM Family Enterprises.
+However, Moran and wife Jan had already established a legacy of giving before this foundation was created.
 The couple made an initial contribution to start this foundation, and the JM Family and its various affiliates commit a percentage of the company’s profits, as well.
 The foundation invests in education, senior citizens, families, and transitional living for youths.

-JMF favors programs that serve economically disadvantaged and at-risk area residents, as well as those with medical and developmental difficulties.
-In its three counties of focus, JMF provides program support—but not capital support, capacity building support, health care or medical research support, scholarships to individuals, or event sponsorships.
+JMF prioritizes giving to programs that serve economically disadvantaged and at-risk area residents, as well as those with medical and developmental difficulties.
+In its three counties of focus, JMF provides program support, but not capital support, capacity building support, health care or medical research support, scholarships to individuals, or event sponsorships.

 Grants range between $25,000 and $75,000.
 Past grantees include the Museum of Discovery and Science, Legal Aid Service of Broward County, Hart Felt Ministries, and AMIkids.
-These grants were between $25,000 and $75,000 each.
 In a recent year, the foundation gave over $15 million in total grants.
-Additionally, JMF gives out the Jim Moran Foundation Award to acknowledge local people who give back to their community through long-term active service and commitment.
-Jim Moran Scholars is a partnership with Florida State University supporting African-American high school seniors from South Florida and North Florida who prove themselves as role models, have financial challenges, and have been admitted to FSU.
+Additionally, JMF offers the Jim Moran Foundation Award to acknowledge locals who give back to their community through active long-term service.
+In addition, Jim Moran Scholars reflects a partnership between the foundation and Florida State University to support African-American high school seniors from South Florida and North Florida.
+Students must prove themselves as role models, have financial challenges, and have been admitted to FSU.
 The foundation considers applications on a rolling basis though LOIs should be submitted online.
 If invited to submit a grant proposal, applicants can then submit a full application.

-General questions can be directed to email@example.com or (954) 429-2112.
+General questions may be directed to email@example.com or (954) 429-2112.
 The address is 100 Jim Moran Boulevard, Deerfield Beach, Florida 33442.
 Join the mailing list to learn about upcoming grant opportunities.